Fellows

 I am originally from Caracas, Venezuela, and having experienced first-hand the transition from the Democratic state it once was to the totalitarian state it is today, I became invested in political philosophy and, in particular, the crisis of modern culture.
 One of the main questions I sought to answer was how people could continue to support failed political ideologies even in the face of obvious problems created by their adoption (e.g. an exponential increase of poverty and crime, clear human rights abuse on the part of the government, rampant fear and despair in the culture, an undeniable removal of basic liberties, etc.).
 The work of thinkers like Jacques Maritain, Eric Voegelin, and Pope Saint John Paul II, helped me to understand the genesis of this problem, as well as how it may be resolved.
 In our time, we face an anthropological crisis of meaning within our culture, and this is primarily what I hope to address in my own work.

-I am Assistant Professor and Chair of Philosophy at Aquinas College, in Grand Rapids, MI.
+I am an Associate Professor, Chair of Philosophy, and Director of Catholic Studies at Aquinas College, in Grand Rapids, MI.
 I received my Doctorate in Philosophy from the Center for Thomistic Studies, at the University of St. Thomas.
 My research focuses on the Philosophy of Nature and Science, Philosophical Anthropology, and the principles of Ethics in Aristotle and St. Thomas Aquinas (Dissertation: φύσις καί τὸ ἀνθρώπινον ἀγαθόν: The Aristotelian Foundations of the Human Good), and on the synthetic development of Aristotelian and Thomistic philosophy with Phenomenology (“Penitential Method as Phenomenological: The Penitential ἐποχή,” and “On the Foundational Compatibility of Phenomenology & Thomism,” in Studia Gilsoniana).

-With John P. Hittinger, I co-edited Thomas Aquinas: Teacher of Humanity (London, UK: Cambridge Scholars Publishing, 2015), and I am currently also working alongside Michael W. Tkacz on a volume of essays by the late Thomist and philosopher of nature and science, William Wallace: The Intelligibility of Nature: The Wallace Reader, forthcoming (Washington D.C.: Catholic University of America Press, 2021).
+With John P. Hittinger, I co-edited Thomas Aquinas: Teacher of Humanity (London, UK: Cambridge Scholars Publishing, 2015), and I worked alongside Hittinger and Michael W. Tkacz on a volume of essays by the late Thomist and philosopher of nature and science, William Wallace: The Intelligibility of Nature: The Wallace Reader (Washington D.C.: Catholic University of America Press, 2023).

 My name is John Boyer.
 I am a Visiting Assistant Professor of Philosophy at Loyola University New Orleans.